What is a Good Beta hCG After an IVF Embryo Transfer?

 What is a normal hCG level after IVF?

+Understanding the basics of IVF is beyond an embryo transfer. hCG levels also play a significant role after IVF.
+So what is a good hCG level to look out for?
 There is no single hCG level or cut-off that defines a normal pregnancy.
 The beta hCG will vary based on the type of embryo you transferred (was it fresh?
-Frozen?) and when the test is performed.
+Frozen?) and when the hCG test is performed.
 In general, a beta hCG level of over 100 is generally considered a good, positive result.
-But what's more important than the absolute beta number is the rate of increase over time (it should double every 48 hours).
+But what's more important than the absolute beta number that helps determine normal levels is the rate of increase over time (it should double every 48 hours).
 The higher the percentage of rise in hCG drawn two days following the initial beta, the better the chances for success.

 What's more important than the absolute beta number is if the number increases substantially over time.

 There are usually three beta hCG tests (assuming the first and second are positive).
 Then, you move onto a vaginal ultrasound at five to eight weeks to look for both a heartbeat and a gestational sac to confirm the pregnancy.
 This ultrasound is much more predictive of pregnancy outcomes than hCG levels.
 So, if your first beta is low, do not panic!

-What should the hCG level be 12 days after embryo transfer?
+What should the hCG level be 12 days after the embryo transfer?
 14 days after?

 A strong beta number at 17 days after fertilization (14dp3dt or 12dp5dt) would be over 200 mIU/mL (or IU/L, they are equivalent).
 One study of 523 IVF pregnancies found that betas over 200 IU/L at this time had the greatest chance of success.

 In this study, lower serum β-HCG levels were related to higher rates of early pregnancy loss and ectopic pregnancy for women with singleton pregnancies (just one baby).
 Here is a chart of outcomes based on beta hCG levels:

 IVF Transfer Outcome by Beta hCG Level on Day 14.
-Data from study of 523 pregnancies after IVF.
+Data from a study of 523 pregnancies after IVF fertility treatment.

 Can beta HCG levels after IVF predict miscarriage?